Watch The Video

 At a time in a woman’s life when hormones are out of kilter, and they may be suffering from perimenopausal or menopausal symptoms, and other changes in our lives, women can find that alcohol consumption increases, as they try, unknowingly to use it to relieve our feelings of stress.

 Alcohol not only puts strain on our bodies for health reasons, it also causes emotional stress and anxiety as it causes the very thing that we seek it to relieve.
+The good news is that the body can recover after quitting alcohol.

 Let’s end the silence, and the stigma.
 It’s Time to Talk.